NutshellEngineering/isbn/doc/site/content/_index.md

 Rock-solid ISBN support for Java, built on the [ISO 2108 standard](https://www.iso.org/obp/ui/en/#iso:std:iso:2108:ed-4:v1:en).

 This library provides immutable value types for parsing, validating, comparing, and converting ISBN identifiers.
-It integrates with Jakarta Bean Validation and is suitable for use in domain models, APIs, and form handling.
+It is suitable for use in domain models, APIs, and form handling.

 Supported features: